Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Power Quality and Network Capacity Challenges

 Historically, the primary hardware mitigation for this imbalance has been the installation of trackside capacitive compensation equipment.
 A prominent real-world application is found on the UK's High Speed 1 (HS1) route, where inherent transformer design caused the nominal 25kV supply to sag to critical 17.5kV thresholds \cite{a2013_abb}.
 To restore grid balance, capacitive filters were deployed at strategic substations to artificially inject reactive power, stabilizing the catenary voltage.

-As power quality constraints have tightened, this trackside hardware has evolved into highly complex active systems.
-For instance, \cite{maghsoud2013current} demonstrate the necessity of deploying Traction Power Conditioners (TPCs) coupled with specialized $\Upsilon/\Delta$ transformers to actively shift active and reactive power between adjacent electrical sections, simultaneously mitigating both reactive power deficits and Negative Sequence Currents (NSC).
+As power quality constraints have tightened, this trackside hardware has evolved into more complex active systems.
+For instance, \cite{maghsoud2013current} demonstrate the deployment of Traction Power Conditioners (TPCs) coupled with specialized $\Upsilon/\Delta$ transformers to actively shift active and reactive power between adjacent electrical sections, simultaneously mitigating both reactive power deficits and Negative Sequence Currents (NSC).

-However, while trackside Static Var Compensators (SVCs) and TPCs are highly effective at localised grid balancing, they represent spatially fixed, capital-intensive solutions.
-The contemporary research frontier is fundamentally shifting away from trackside hardware toward distributed, train-level software coordination.
-A pivotal 2020 study by \cite{morais2020new} explicitly compared the deployment of trackside SVCs against dynamic train-level reactive power adaptation.
-They proved that by commanding the trains' onboard converters to dynamically adjust their own reactive power output, the theoretical capacity of the railway infrastructure could be increased by 50\%—matching the performance of a multi-million-pound trackside SVC with less than a 10\% increase in the train's apparent power.
+However, while trackside Static Var Compensators (SVCs) and TPCs are effective at localised grid balancing, they represent spatially fixed, capital-intensive solutions.
+The literature shows a contemporary research shift away from trackside hardware toward distributed, train-level software coordination.
+A 2020 study by \cite{morais2020new} explicitly compared the deployment of trackside SVCs against dynamic train-level reactive power adaptation, finding that by commanding the trains' onboard converters to dynamically adjust their own reactive power output, the theoretical capacity of the railway infrastructure could be increased by 50\%—matching the performance of a multi-million-pound trackside SVC with less than a 10\% increase in the train's apparent power.

 Furthermore, this shift toward distributed software control allows operators to repurpose existing infrastructure.
 As demonstrated by \cite{hao2021distributed}, centralized software dispatch algorithms can dynamically allocate the idle capacity of reversible substations to provide distributed reactive power compensation across the network.